Riccardo9190/adminBro-administrative-system/README.md

 # adminBro-administrative-system

-Users and articles administrative system built with Express, MongoDB and React's 'AdminBro' library.
+Administrative system built with Express and the 'AdminBro' library for React.

 ### Technologies Used: